Polyurethane may cause bubbles on the wood surface due to many different reasons.

 Before applying the poly, “lay off” the brush to remove any excess polyurethane and avoid dripping.

 Dip the brush only halfway into the can to control the amount of product applied to the surface.
+Also, keep a rag handy to wipe up any drips before they have a chance to dry.

+Remember that thicker layers take longer to dry thoroughly between coats.
 So, applying thin coats of polyurethane is recommended to create a more even finish and avoid trapping dirt or bubbles underneath the layer.

 The bottom line